Updated: 2022/Sep/29

 (Multicast DNS) infrastructure (libraries and support

-programs) is built and installed.
+programs) will be built and installed.

-Default: "yes"
+Default: "yes".

 MKNLS Can be set to "yes" or "no".
 Indicates whether Native